 Harry works for a FENSA Approved installation company.
 He's on a mission to help professionalise installers and protect homeowners across the UK, so he started this advice column

-Because to become a FENSA Approved Installer, that company must pass a stringent vetting process.
-And then be continually assessed to ensure consistency with the relevant building regulations.
+Because to become a FENSA Approved Installer an installation company must pass a stringent vetting process as well as regular assessments to confirm its installation work complies with relevant building regulations.
+That takes care of (1) above.

-By using a FENSA Approved installer, you’re protected from the risk of cowboys who don’t adhere to these compliance standards.
+By finding a FENSA Approved installer, you’re protected from the risk of cowboys who don’t adhere to these compliance standards.
 Poor or, worse, illegal work could cost you hundreds to put right.

 And even if your non-approved installer’s work is okay, it must be registered with the local authority.
 If that isn’t arranged by the installer like it is with FENSA or other competent person schemes, you’ll need to do it yourself.
 This will cost you time and a surprising amount of money arranging assessment by Building Control.